 Brandon Loran Maxwell

-Brandon Loran Maxwell is a writer, speaker, prize winning essayist, and founder of DailyChela.com.
-He is also the host of The Lowrider Samurai Podcast.
-His writings and commentary have appeared at The Hill, Salon, Townhall, The Washington Examiner, The Oregonian, FEE, and Latino Rebels Radio, among others.
-He regularly speaks on a variety of topics.
-His personal essay “Notes From An American Prisoner” was awarded a Writer’s Digest prize in 2014, and his one-act play “Petal By Petal” about drug and alcohol addiction was produced in 2009.
-In addition, Brandon has fronted various punk rock and hip hop groups.
-He often writes about prison reform, immigration reform, pop culture, music, and Chicano culture.
+Brandon Loran Maxwell is a writer, speaker, and prize winning essayist.
+His writings have been cited at the U.S. Supreme Court, The Los Angeles Times, Vox, and The Washington Post.
+In addition, his writings have been published at The Hill, Salon, Townhall, The Washington Examiner, The Oregonian, and the Foundation For Economic Education, among others.
+He regularly speaks on various social topics.
+His personal essay "Notes From An American Prisoner" was awarded a Writer's Digest prize in 2014.
+He holds a B.S. in political science, and writes about politics and culture.